Brancepeth, Saskatchewan

-Brancepeth is a hamlet in the Canadian province of Saskatchewan.
+Brancepeth is a hamlet in Saskatchewan, Canada.
+Access is from Highway 3.

-History

 The community is named for Brancepeth, County Durham, England.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Brancepeth had a population of 20 living in 12 of its 12 total private dwellings, a change of from its 2016 population of 35.
 With a land area of 0.2 km2, it had a population density of in 2021.